 Testing prices can vary depending on state testing requirements, the number of batches/strains you have in a harvest lot, and the testing required for the intended purpose of your crop.
 Our staff has been trained to find the most cost-effective way to get your product approved for market, so the best way to get an accurate price quote is to contact us at firstname.lastname@example.org and describe your needs in detail.

 If you are growing strictly for personal use and not for resale, you may test plant material without a license.
-However, you must have a license to test any cannabis you plan to sale and for all processed cannabis products.
+However, you must have a license to test any cannabis, extracts, concentrates and cannabinoid products you plan to sale.

 Yes, as long as your batch is 15lbs or less and all strains were grown under the same conditions and in the same location, as well as harvested within 72 hours of each other.